MCPHackers/RetroMCP-Java/.github/ISSUE_TEMPLATE/enhancement.md

 A clear and concise description of what the enhancement is.

 **Current behavior**
-A clear and concise description of what you wanted to happen.

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description on how RetroMCP-Java currently deals with it.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.